About This Work

 Why should I purchase from a small gallery?

 We don't understand why you wouldn't.
 Instead of reaching a different customer service rep whenever you call, you'll work primarily with the owner at Clock Forward.
-If you want to share anything wonderful or not so wonderful about your clock, we really want to hear about it.
-Once our work is installed in your good home or business, we want it to stay there—and we'd love for you to purchase more work from us.
+If you want to share anything about your clock, we really want to hear about it.
+Once our work is installed in a good home, we want it to stay there—and we'd love for you to purchase more work from us.

 - Are you an authorized Vitra retailer?